jmcmenamy/GoVector/README.md

 }
 ```

-in the util function that handles logging.
+in my util function that handles logging.
 It is still possible to produce invalid logs doing this, but I never hit that race condition when testing, so more synchronization wasn't needed.

 ### Generating DisViz compatible logs